 The Big Road (1934)

-It is a 1934 silent Chinese movie directed by Sun Yu and starring Jin Yan and Li Lili, and was also written by Sun Yu especially for Li Lili to publicize her image.
+It is a 1934 silent Chinese movie directed by Sun Yu and starring Jin Yan and Li Lili and was also written by Sun Yu especially for Li Lili to publicize her image.
 It is a silent movie that has been developed with a soundtrack, with songs and even audio effects included in the post-production.
-This movie was created by Sun Yu after Wild Rose (1931) and Little Toys (1933) as part of National Defense Cinema with anti-Japanese elements.
+This movie was created by Sun Yu after Wild Rose (1931) and Little Toys (1933) as part of the National Defense Cinema with anti-Japanese elements.
 Although it was called a “difficult movie”, Sun Yu did not specifically mention that “the opposing country” in the movie was Japan, just as the movie did not consist of a direct confrontation with the “opponent” on a field of battle.
 Rather it reveals the spirit of the anti-Japanese war in a “charming and elegant” way.

-The Big Road was named the 30th best Chinese movie ever made by the Hong Kong movie Awards in 2004.
-Director Sun Yu belonged to an underground group led by Xia Yan developed out of the Communist Party of China, the group behind the 1917 Soviet revolution The deals with the themes of anti-imperialism and the proletariat.
+The Big Road was named the 30th best Chinese movie ever made by the Hong Kong Movie Awards in 2004.
+Director Sun Yu belonged to an underground group led by xia Yan developed out of the communist party of China, the group behind the 1917 Soviet Revolution The deals with the themes of anti-imperialism and the proletariat.

 New Women (1935)